-Why Is Bamboo Sustainable?
+Why Is Bamboo so Important for Sustainability?

 In this article, we share the 5 main reasons why we believe that bamboo is the sustainable timber of the future.